 How to diagnose and fix common gaming issues

-Check your system requirements: Make sure your PC meets the minimum system requirements for the game you’re playing.
-If your PC doesn’t meet the requirements, you may need to upgrade your hardware or adjust your in-game settings.
+Check your system requirements if your game is lagging.
+Make sure your PC meets the minimum system requirements for the game you’re playing.
+If your PC doesn’t meet the requirements, then you won’t be able to play games smoothly.

 Check: what graphics card do i have in my PC